Buyer’s Guide: Multitools

-Condense your toolkit and be more prepared than ever?
-It's possible.
-Meet the best multitools according to DIYers.
+Condense your toolkit and be more prepared for repairs and emergencies with the best multitools on the market.

 Sometimes life can be unpredictable.
 You might set out to do one task only to find yourself with more chores on your to-do list than you started with.
 Or you might need to mitigate an unplanned emergency using the limited tools you have on hand.

 In short, it pays to be prepared.
 Many do-it-yourselfers choose to invest in a quality multitool—an aptly named implement that offers the functionality of several different tools all in one.
-Continue now to check out some of the best multitools out there according to the handy homeowners who use them.
+Read on to learn about some of the best multitools out there.

 - BEST OVERALL: Gerber Suspension Multi-Plier

-- BEST FOR EVERY DAY: Victorinox Swiss Army Midnite Manager @Work
+- BEST FOR EVERY DAY: Victorinox Midnite Manager @Work

 - BEST FOR WALLETS: Wallet Ninja

-- BEST TOOLBOX SUBSTITUTE: Sheffield Premium 14-in-1 Multitool
+- HONORABLE MENTION: Sheffield Premium 14-in-1 Hammer Tool

 - There are different types of multitools designed for different types of applications.
 Once favored for outdoor activities like fishing and trekking, this classic multitool has evolved over the years to adapt to a modern lifestyle.
 This ever-expanding category of tools now includes everything from classic folding knives to LED lights and USB drives.
 You’re bound to find one that’s designed for the tasks you regularly face.